4eyes4u/Algorithms/README.md

 # Algorithms
 Algorithms | C++

-This repository contains all algorithms that are commonly used on competitions.
+This repository contains all algorithms that are commonly used in programming contests.